theno/fabsetup/howtos/f-droid-repo.md

 On a local shell, go to the fabsetup dir and run the task `setup.service.fdroid`.
 This will happen on your server:
 * Install and enable nginx service
-  * deinstall and disable apache service
+  * disable and deinstall apache service httpd
 * Install fdroidserver from the personal package archive ([ppa](https://wiki.ubuntuusers.de/Launchpad/PPA/)) of the [guardianproject](https://guardianproject.info/)